connervieira/PredatorFabric/DOCUMENTATION.md

 ## Integration

 Predator Fabric is not intended to operate as a stand-alone system, and instead feeds information to an external service.
-To learn more about integrating with external services, see the [INTEGRATION.md](INTEGRATION.md)
+To learn more about integrating with external services, see the [INTEGRATION.md](INTEGRATION.md) document.